 - Price: there is a significant price premium offsetting the passion and going green.

-- Range: No EV offers range comparable with
+- Range: No EV in 2021 moffers range comparable with the best gasoline/diesel cars.

 - Depreciation: If the Electric cars do achieve price parity as projected, EV prices will also plummet.